-Pennsylvania HealthChoices – information on medical necessity criteria for providers serving members of the HealthChoices Program in Pennsylvania can be found in the Pennsylvania HealthChoices provider handbook supplement and its applicable appendices.
+Pennsylvania HealthChoices – criteria for providers serving members of the HealthChoices Program in Pennsylvania can be found in the Pennsylvania HealthChoices provider handbook supplement and its applicable appendices.

 State of Texas Standards for Reasonable Cost Control and Utilization Review for Chemical Dependency Treatment – criteria for all alcohol and substance abuse treatment services provided to members whose benefit plans are written in Texas.

-Yale University (PDF) – Medical necessity criteria for members enrolled with Yale Health Plan.
+Yale University (PDF) – criteria for members enrolled with Yale Health Plan.